 Each unit is divided into sections and sub-sections.
 Each unit begins with statement of objectives to indicate what we expect you to achieve through the unit.

 Course Outcomes

-After studying this course, a student will be able to -
+By the end of this course students will be able to: